-'Blood everywhere': 80 sheep dead after dog attack in rural Hawke's Bay
+80 sheep dead after dog attack in Fernhill, rural Hawke's Bay

 More than 100 sheep have been brutally mauled in an overnight dog attack in rural Hastings.

-Hastings District Council Regulatory Solutions Manager John Payne said that the scene was spotted by one of his team near Fernhill on Friday morning.
+Hastings District Council regulatory solutions manager John Payne said the scene was spotted by one of his team near Fernhill on Friday morning.

 "One of our animal control team members was on their way to work when they saw sheep in the paddock looking bunched up, with some exhibiting blood."

-They called it in and Animal Control attended immediately and once on the scene they found about 80 sheep killed and another 25 injured.
+They called it in and Animal Control attended immediately, finding about 80 sheep dead and another 25 injured.

 READ MORE: